nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ```groovy title="channel construction syntax"
 Channel.fromPath(input_file)
 ```

+Now, we are going to deploy a new concept, an 'operator' to transform that CSV file into channel content.
+You'll learn more about operators later, but for now just understand them as ways of transforming channels in a variety of ways.

 Since our goal is to read in the contents of a `.csv` file, we're going to add the `.splitCsv()` operator to make Nextflow parse the file contents accordingly, as well as the `.flatten()` operator to turn the array element produced by `.splitCsv()` into a channel of individual elements.